krateoplatformops-blueprints/azuredevops-provider-kog/README.md

 - `PullRequest`
 - `PolicyConfiguration`
 - `RepositoryPermission`
+- `Team`

-are supported by both the Azure DevOps Provider (classic) and the Azure DevOps Provider KOG and a migration guide is available in the [Migration guide](./azuredevops-provider-kog-blueprint/docs/migration_guide.md) section of the `/docs` folder of the main chart.
+are supported by both the Azure DevOps Provider (classic) and the Azure DevOps Provider KOG and migration guides are available in the [Migration guide](./azuredevops-provider-kog-blueprint/docs/migration-guides/) folder of the `/docs` folder of the main chart.
-The migration guide explains how to migrate from the Azure DevOps Provider (classic) resources to the Azure DevOps Provider KOG resources (for what concerns `GitRepository`, `Pipeline`, and `PipelinePermission`) whenever possible.
+The migration guide explains how to migrate from the Azure DevOps Provider (classic) resources to the Azure DevOps Provider KOG resources whenever possible.

 ### One-way retro-compatibility

-The Azure DevOps Provider KOG (this blueprint) resources can reference resources created by the Azure DevOps Provider (classic) but not vice-versa.
+The Azure DevOps Provider KOG (this project) resources can reference resources created by the Azure DevOps Provider (classic) but not vice-versa.

-For instance, a `PipelinePermission` resource created by this chart can reference an `Environment` resource created by the Krateo Azure DevOps Provider (classic) but a `PipelinePermission` resource created by the Krateo Azure DevOps Provider (classic) cannot reference a `Pipeline` resource created by this chart.
+For instance, a `PipelinePermission` resource created by this chart can reference an `Environment` resource created by the Azure DevOps Provider (classic) but a `PipelinePermission` resource created by the Azure DevOps Provider (classic) cannot reference a `Pipeline` resource created by this chart.

 This is due to the fact that the Azure DevOps Provider (classic) **uses Kubernetes references** (name and namespace) to reference other resources, while the Azure DevOps Provider KOG (this chart) **uses Azure DevOps resource identifiers** (e.g., `id`) to reference other Azure DevOps resources.
 If you try to reference a resource created by this chart in a resource created by the Azure DevOps Provider (classic), the controller of the Azure DevOps Provider (classic) will not be able to find the referenced resource due to the different API group and version used by the Azure DevOps Provider KOG (this chart).